 Not long into your Google search, you’re bombarded with differing information and opinions about autism, autism treatments, and views about what you should do to ensure your child lives a happy and fulfilling life with autism.

-First of all, you realize you’re not alone.
-There are millions of children diagnosed with autism every year.
-There are parents just like you scouring the internet looking for the answers to the very same questions.
+First of all, you realize you are not alone.
+There are millions of children diagnosed with autism every year and parents just like you scouring the internet looking for the answers to the very same questions.

 One of the first hurdles to clear is finding the right autism therapy for your child.
 With several options out there, it can be tough to discern which one is the right fit for your child.
 You undoubtedly came across plenty of information about Applied Behavior Analysis (ABA) therapy.
 As the most researched and proven therapy for children with autism, it’s one of the top choices among parents of children with autism.